barcesat/stxros/README.md

          rosrun stx_control moveit_node.py

-   The 'moveit_node.py' node shows basic robot movement which can be executed by pressing the keys instructed on the 'moveit_node.py' terminal consul window.
+   The 'moveit_node.py' node shows basic robot movement which can be executed by pressing the keys instructed on the 'moveit_node.py' terminal console window.

 -   **The node could be edited or replaced in order to move the robot in different ways.**

  ## **Homing procedure**

-If the robot has been turn off during movement execution or suffered from a different kind of unexpected error and now is not compatible with the 'Rviz' simulation we wil need to do manual 'Homing'.
+If the robot has been turned off during movement execution or suffered from a different kind of unexpected error and is now not compatible with the state in the 'Rviz' simulation we wil need to perform manual 'Homing'.

 The Homing position of the robot is illustrated in the following image